MurpheyLab/FLS/README.md

 ## JAX Implementation

 The source code of the [JAX](https://github.com/google/jax) implementation is under the directory `fls-jax`.
 Information regarding installation and usage can be found under the same directory.
+You can try the algorithm without installation via [**Colab**](https://colab.research.google.com/github/MurpheyLab/FLS/blob/master/fls-jax/tutorial_2.ipynb).

 ## Copyright and License